repertus/2016-CW-FallCohort/Projects/Week 7-8/NoshSpot/README.md

 <img src="http://www.gridgit.com/postpic/2009/08/agile-software-development-life-cycle_279700.jpg" />

-In this project you will be working as a team to build a food delivery service using the SWAC stack (SQL Server, Web API, AngularJS, C#).
+In this project you will be working as a team to build a food ordering service using the SWAC stack (SQL Server, Web API, AngularJS, C#).

 The project will be managed in an Agile fashion, faciliting Scrum to communicate progress with eachother and the Product Owner.